dotnet/AspNetCore.Docs/aspnet/signalr/overview/getting-started/tutorial-high-frequency-realtime-with-signalr.md

 1. In **Solution Explorer**, right-click *Default.html* and select **Set as Start Page**.

-1. Replace the default code in the HTML page with this code:
+1. Replace the default code in the *Default.html* file with this code:

     [!code-html[Main](tutorial-high-frequency-realtime-with-signalr/samples/sample3.html)]